noshitsecurity/triassic.github.io/agenda.md

 `9.
 Secure Score Index`

-We look at the Azure Security Score, review what the shield colors mean, and what exactly the index is, and how to really read what you're looking at.<br /><br />
+We look at the Azure Security Score, review what the shield colors mean, what exactly the index is, and how to really read what you're looking at.<br /><br />

 `10.
 Advisor Recommendations`